serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 Remember, if UI is going to be updated by the `notify` closure, it must run in the main thread.

-In the code above, some `print` were added to see that the concurrent tasks may end in a different order to one in which they started.
+In the code above, some `print` was added to see that the concurrent tasks may end in a different order to one in which they started.

 ```
 Start fetching & parsing spreadsheet 1n4nY49aEwCGocULrdMWrhFr1JjKX5hxFjEssHKoEgIQ